-COVID-19 Updates: NYC Enters Phase 3 of Reopening
+COVID-19 Updates: NYC is in Phase 4 of Reopening

 NYC Department of Transportation released a 'Open Restaurants Seating Criteria' brochure to help businesses that are a part of the Open Restaurants program navigate the regulations and requirements.There have been small amendments to the Open Restaurants program, make sure to review the guidance on the below link to make sure you are in compliance.

 The self-certification form for restaurants to take part in the Outdoor Dining program is now available for restaurants and bars that meet program requirements.
 For restaurants participating in the NYC Open Restaurants Program, the application just opened this morning, please click here to access the application.
 For additional details and guidance, click here to read our special update on the outdoor dining program.